There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 I’m proposing that the word multiverse was originally used in this way in fiction—specifically Moorcock’s science fiction and fantasy from 1963 onwards—then migrated not only into other fictional multiverses, but also into the world of physics.

 Admittedly, the multiverse might seem to have arrived in physics first, and this is an aspect which I need to deal with.
-Here, the multiverse concept is usually dated to 1956, when Hugh Everett III wrote his original (and highly controversial) PhD thesis on quantum mechanics; or 1957, when a shortened version of the thesis was finally accepted and published.
+Here, the multiverse concept is often dated to 1956, when Hugh Everett III wrote his original (and highly controversial) PhD thesis on quantum mechanics; or 1957, when a shortened version of the thesis was finally accepted and published.
 Both versions of the thesis can be read in this 2012 book by Peter Byrne and Jeffrey A. Barrett.

 Challenging the accepted quantum science of the time, Everett introduced what Barrett & Byrne call “the strange, brilliant, revolutionary idea widely known as the ‘many worlds’ interpretation (MWI) of quantum mechanics.”
 Notably though, Everett didn’t use the word multiverse.
 In fact, as Barrett & Byrne have to admit, “Everett himself never mentioned many worlds or parallel universes in either version of his thesis.”
 His theorizing required further clarification, notably by Bryce S. DeWitt, who gave it the ‘many worlds’ name in 1970, and whose “interpretation of Everett so captured people’s imagination that it remains the most popular understanding of Everett’s theory.”